martinberlin/ESP32-benchmark/README.md

 Is to adapt Benchmarks found in the Web, perform tests in different ESP32's but also on the new ESP32S2

-Note that ESP32S2 should be compiled for now [https://esp32.com/viewtopic.php?p=49147#p49147](only with the ESP-IDF) Toolchain
+Note that ESP32S2 should be compiled for now [only with the ESP-IDF](https://esp32.com/viewtopic.php?p=49147#p49147) Toolchain

 ### Current results